omer8888/HtzTask/README.md

 ### Requirements
 - PHP 7.4 or higher
 - SQLite3 extension enabled
-- Web server (Apache/Nginx) or PHP's built-in server
+- PHP's built-in server
 - Modern web browser with JavaScript enabled

 ### Getting Started
 1. Clone or download this repository to your local machine
 2. Ensure your PHP environment has SQLite3 extension enabled
-3. Start your web server or use PHP's built-in server:
+3. Start your web use PHP's built-in server:

    # Navigate to the project directory
    cd path/to/project